 *An exploration of best care practices with regard to the various support networks surrounding bereaved parents.
 These care practices focus on strengthening circles of support found in family, employment, work, places of worship, and hospital/birth center settings.

 *A cross-cultural understanding of the healing power of ritual found in both religious and secular settings.
 Participants will study how various world religions approach death/dying in terms of perinatal loss both in terms of theology and mourning practices.
 Emphasis is also placed upon the crafting of personal rituals both within and without traditional religious/spiritual frameworks.

-Trainings are held online and in-person in one 5 or 6-hour day, or four 2-hour days.
+Trainings are held online and in-person in one 5 or 6-hour day, two 2 1/2 hour days, or four 2-hour days.

 Click here to information on trainings and workshops.

 Interested in hosting a training?
 Email Dawn Welburn at Dawn@DawnWelburn.com